sidney-eliot/3d-artists-handbook/content/process/workflow-between-zbrush-and-blender.md

 >[!info] The behavior of things exported from ZBrush to Blender is as follows
 >
 >- Export scale of 0 is an unset value and acts the same as export scale of 1
->- Export scales/ offsets are individual for every Tool
+>- Export scales / offsets are individual for every Tool
 >- A SubTool of `2 units` with a `export scale of 0/1` will import into Blender as `2m`
 >- A SubTool of `2 units` with a `export scale of 3` will import into Blender as `6m`
 >- Y `Offset of 1` will place the characters feet perfectly on the world origin in Blender and `-1` will make the head be under the world origin (this isn't influenced by the export scale or SubTool units amount)